lisarythenlarsson/TensionCamApp/README.md

 TensionCamApp
 =============

-An app for taking a picture and analyse
+An app for taking a picture and analyse the force which is applied on the object